My greatest treasure is not money,

 My greatest treasure is wisdom.
 Wisdom – so I can navigate successfully through all of the valleys and hills and blind curves of my life.
-I’ve been memorizing wisdom scripture for many years.
-I have a bad memory so it is really God who is etching his Word on my heart – I just faithfully get out my memory cards every day.
-I found out why God commands me to memorize his truth 6 years ago when tragedy blew my life apart.
-God used the words he carved into my brain to keep my soul from crumbling into a million painful pieces when my son was killed in the line of duty.
+I’ve been memorizing wisdom scripture this last 8 years.
+I have an extremely bad memory so it is really God who is etching his Word on my heart – I just faithfully get out my memory cards every day.
+I found out why God commands me to memorize his truth 7 years ago when tragedy blew my life apart.
+God used the words he carved into my brain to keep my soul from crumbling into a million painful pieces when my son, David Glasser, a Phoenix Police Officer, was killed in the line of duty.

-We read in 1 King 10 that the historically famous Queen of Sheba visited King Solomon.
-She had heard about King Solomon’s extreme wealth but she was not interested in that — she was crazy rich herself.
+King Solomon asked for wisdom at a crucial time in his reign and God responded by making him the wisest man who ever lived.
+The news about King Solomon spread and we read in 1 King 10 that the historically famous Queen of Sheba decided to go visit him.
+She knew about King Solomon’s extreme wealth but she was not interested in that — she was crazy rich herself.
 She was not interested in his palaces or any of his numerous possessions.